-Visit Mahon in winter for the weekend and you’ll find a quiet and chilled city, where the sun’s out but there’s a definite nip in the air.
+Visit Mahon in winter and you’ll find a quiet and chilled city, where the sun’s out but there’s a definite nip in the air.
 Winter Mahon is a peaceful place with, as a guesstimate, less than half of the restaurants, attractions and shops you’d open you’d find in the summer.

 Shutters are down and the ‘cerrado’ signs are up (closed).